-Send them a welcome letter as well as an employee introduction letter to create a positive welcoming experience between them and their new coworkers.
+Send them a welcome letter as well as an employee introduction letter to create a positive onboarding experience.

 Employees who are valued as a key part of their company's success will most likely remain with the same company.
-Their job is rewarding, as they are provided with new challenges and opportunities for growth.
+They will find their job rewarding if they are provided with new challenges and opportunities for growth.

 How to Retain Employees

 To ensure new employees have a positive experience on their first day of employment, create an efficient, welcoming process that includes the following:

 - Prepare the work space: Set up a work area that has all of the equipment and comfort items the new employee may need to become productive on their first day.

 - Determine the best start date: Schedule the new employee to start on the manager's least busy day.
 Arrange for the new employee to spend several hours with their manager meeting coworkers and learning about their job.
 Make certain that a new employee orientation schedule is developed.

 - Alert and prepare the front desk for the new employee's arrival: Have front desk employees welcome the new employee in an informed, supportive way.
 Front desk personnel should be prepared to direct the new employee according to the manager's instructions.

 - Arrange meet-and-greet lunches: Schedule lunches for the new employee for the first few days so the employee has a chance to meet people.

 - Send paperwork and the handbook prior to the start date: Ask the employee to complete any paperwork and review the handbook before their first day.
 Schedule time at work for the employee to ask questions and get clarification on company information such as benefits, payroll, or rules and regulations.